codedoneright-eu/debian-deployment-helper/README.md

-Debian GNU/Linux Deployment Helper
+Debian Deployment Helper for GNU/Linux Debian 11 (Buster)
 ==================================

-This is a bash script that streamlines the deployment of a fresh GNU/Linux Debian installation.
-The assumption is that the user installed a netinst version without any additional packages, not even GUI, to make the system as lightweight as possible, and then tweak it and install only what is needed with the help of this script.
+This is a bash script that streamlines the deployment of a fresh GNU/Linux Debian 11.
+The assumption is that the user installed a netinst version without any additional packages, not even GUI, to make the system as lightweight as possible, and then tweak it with the help of this script.

-User is expected to boot into command line interface, run this script and reboot into a GUI with all applications already available.
+User is expected to boot into command line interface, run this script and reboot into a GUI with all applications and additional features already available.

-Future versions will contain more features in terms of tweaking and streamlining the process.

 Current functionality
 ==================================
-1: Establish internet connection and update the system
+1: Establish internet connection, amend sources.list and update the system
-2: Install some system packages (/data/02_packages_system.sh)
+2: Install system packages (/data/02_packages_system.sh)
 3: Install GUI (GNOME or xfce4) (/data/03_packages_GUI.sh)
 4: Install utilities (/data/04_packages_utilities.sh)
-5: Install commonly used script (/data/script)
+5: Option to install additional script (/data/script)
 6: Install NFS
-7: Grant sudo to non-administrative user
+7: Grant sudo to default user
+8: Option to add VPN
+9: Leave log file for default user in ~/ddh-log.txt

 Usage
 ==================================